-This is the Saint Louis Science Center’s NIGHT SKY UPDATE for the week of Tuesday, January 30.
+This is the Saint Louis Science Center’s NIGHT SKY UPDATE for the week of Tuesday, February 6, 2018.
 All times are given as local St. Louis time (Central Standard Time).
 For definitions of terminology used in the night sky update, click the highlighted text.
 Information updated weekly or as needed.
 Join us for our next… Continue reading

 On this date in 1974 the U.S. probe named Mariner 10 flew by Venus.
 This unmanned spacecraft sent the first close up images of Venus back to Earth.

 On this date in 1906 Clyde Tombaugh was born in Illinois.
 He discovered Pluto in 1930.
 Pluto was once considered a planet but is now classified as a “dwarf planet”.

 On this date in 1966 the Soviet spacecraft named Luna 9 made history by being the first unmanned probe to make a soft landing on the moon.
 Luna 9 landed in an area called the Ocean of Storms.